chrisUnivers/chrism-resume/cpp_journey/minecraft-design-ptrn/README.md

   + Implement meaningfull output and create more minecraft items.
     - Minecraft trees, creatures and more.
   + Implement asynchoronous concurrent processes
+    - Will be implementing the simple case first, where only the main thread can create new threads.
+Unlike originally planned, these new threads will not create new ones.
-    - For things like biomes, two main futures will be used.
-One that the main thread will wait on, and another that will handle the creation of biomes.
-This second future will also have other async futures which will do the actual biome setup.
+      + For things like biomes, I originally intended for two main futures will be used.
+Those that the main thread will wait on, and those that handle the creation of biomes.
+These second futures would also have other async futures which would do the actual biome, creatures, trees... setup.